-You can use the Hardware Management Console to perform many service actions, including the installation of a new feature or part.
+You can use the Hardware Management Console (HMC) to perform many service actions, including the installation of a new feature or part.

-To use the Hardware Management Console user interface to install a feature or part into a system or expansion unit that is managed by an HMC, follow these steps:
+To use the HMC user interface to install a feature or part into a system or expansion unit that is managed by HMC Version 7, or later, complete the following steps:

-- 1. In the navigation area, expand Systems Management → Servers. - 2.
+- 1. In the navigation area, expand Systems Management > Servers. - 2.
 Select the managed system you will install the part in. - 3.
-In the Tasks area expand Serviceability → Hardware → MES Tasks. - 4.
-Select Add FRU (field replaceable unit). - 5.
-In the Add/Install/Remove Hardware window select the system or enclosure into which you are installing the feature. - 6.
-Select the type of feature you are installing from the menu and click Next - 7.
-Select the location code for where you will install the feature, and click Add. - 8.
-After the FRU is placed in the pending actions category click Launch Procedure and follow the instructions to install the feature.
+In the Tasks area, expand Serviceability > Hardware > MES Tasks > Open MES. - 4.
+Select Add MES Order Number. - 5.
+Enter the number and click OK. - 6.
+Click the newly created order number and click Next. - 7.
+In the Tasks area, expand Serviceability > Hardware > MES Tasks. - 8.
+Select Add FRU (field replaceable unit). - 9.
+In the Add/Install/Remove Hardware-Add FRU, Select FRU Type window, select the system or enclosure into which you are installing the feature. - 10.
+Select the type of feature you are installing from the menu and click Next. - 11.
+Select the location code for where you will install the feature, and click Add.
+The FRU is placed in the pending actions section. - 12.
+Click Launch Procedure and follow the instructions to install the feature.